unisse-courses/s15-mp15/README.md

   ```shell
   npm run dev
    ```
-6. Navigate to [http://localhost:3000/](http://localhost:3000/).
+6. Navigate to [http://localhost:3000/](http://localhost:3000/) or selected port.
 You should see the login page (see link to web app above for a sample).

 To stop the server, simply key in CTRL+C (Windows) or control (^) + C (Mac).